Richard Garfield

-Richard Channing Garfield (born June 26, 1963) is an American mathematician, inventor and game designer.
+Richard Channing Garfield (born June 26, 1963) is an American mathematician, inventor, and game designer.
 Garfield created Magic: The Gathering, which is considered to be the first collectible card game (CCG).
-Magic debuted in 1993 and its success spawned many imitations.
+Magic debuted in 1993, and its success spawned many imitations.

 Garfield oversaw the successful growth of Magic and followed it with other game designs.
-Included in these are Keyforge, Netrunner, BattleTech(CCG), Vampire: The Eternal Struggle, Star Wars Trading Card Game, The Great Dalmuti, Artifact and the board game RoboRally.
+Included in these are Keyforge, Netrunner, BattleTech Collectible Card Game, Vampire: The Eternal Struggle, Star Wars Trading Card Game, The Great Dalmuti, Artifact, and board games including RoboRally, King of Tokyo, and Bunny Kingdom.
 He also created a variation of the card game Hearts called Complex Hearts.
 Garfield first became passionate about games when he played the roleplaying game Dungeons & Dragons, so he designed Magic decks to be customizable like roleplaying characters.
 Garfield and Magic are both in the Adventure Gaming Hall of Fame.

 Early life, family and education

 Garfield was born in Philadelphia and spent his childhood in many locations throughout the world as a result of his father's work in architecture.
 His family eventually settled in Oregon when he was twelve.
 Garfield is the great-great-grandson of U.S. President James A. Garfield and his grand-uncle Samuel Fay invented the paper clip.
 He is also the nephew of Fay Jones, who, already an established artist, illustrated one Magic card for him.

 While Garfield always had an interest in puzzles and games, his passion was kick-started when he was introduced to Dungeons & Dragons.
 Garfield designed his first game when he was 13.

-In 1985, Garfield received a Bachelor of Science degree in computer mathematics.
+In 1985, Garfield received a Bachelor of Science degree in computational mathematics.
 After college, he joined Bell Laboratories, but soon after decided to continue his education and attended the University of Pennsylvania, studying combinatorial mathematics for his PhD.
 Garfield studied under Herbert Wilf and earned a Ph.D. in combinatorial mathematics from Penn in 1993.
 His thesis was On the Residue Classes of Combinatorial Families of Numbers.
 Shortly thereafter, he became a Visiting Professor of mathematics at Whitman College in Walla Walla, Washington.